History of Liverpool.

 The answer is, more than you think.
-There is evidence of Roman remains scattered all over Merseyside.
-From the Roman trade port in Wirral to an ancient Roman wishing-well at Halebank.
-A Roman road was found in Aigburth and Roman relics have been unearthed all over Liverpool.
+There is evidence of Roman remains scattered all over Merseyside:

 The Norman Conquest of Liverpool

-Discover the scouse connections with the Battle of Hastings.
-Find out how people in Anglo-Saxon West Derby trained killer hawks.
-Read what the Domesday book said about YOUR ancestors with an English translation of the Liverpool Domesday book page!
+- Read what the Domesday book said about the area with an English translation of the Liverpool Domesday book page!

 Liverpool in Medieval Times

 - In 1207 the area was given a Royal Charter to trade.

 - The original spellings of the city were: Lyrpul, Litherpul, Ly’rpole, Lyverpool, Lyverpol, Lurpole, Liverpol, Liuerpul and Leverpool.

 - The city centre only had seven streets.
 This section has interactive maps to show you exactly where they are today.